protonx-engineering/vit/README.md

 There are some `important` arguments for the script you should consider when running it:

-- `train-folder`: The folder of training images
+- `train-folder`: The folder of training images.
+If you not specify this argument, the script will use the CIFAR-10 dataset for training.
 - `valid-folder`: The folder of validation images
 - `num-classes`: The number of your problem classes.
 - `batch-size`: The batch size of the dataset